Impressive architecture and art

-In the almost one hectare large cathedral garden it is possible to escape the hustle and bustle of the surroundings for a while.
-Idyllic ponds and blossoming nature between historical walls and bastions encourage you to pause and dream.
+In the almost one hectare Cathedral Garden it is possible to escape the hustle and bustle of the surroundings for a while.
+Idyllic ponds and blossoming nature between historic walls and bastions encourage you to pause and dream.

 The Children's DomeBuilding Lodge at Naumburg Cathedral introduces children, teenagers and adults to the fascinating world of 13th century masonry huts.
 They slip into the role of a stonemason, glazier or master builder and embark on an exciting search for traces in the UNESCO World Heritage Site.